-ESG Disclosures Tier 1 Tier 2 Optional SOC13: Training and Skill Development of New and Existing Talent Training hours (by gender and employee category) versus total labour hours: Total number of hours of training (by gender, executive, non- executive); V ~ Total number of labour hours (by gender, executive, non-executive) Hours of relevant training25 received by the reporting entity's key function holders during the reporting period (for each key function holder, excluding the MLRO 26) ~ ~ SOC8: Health and Safety in the Workplace Confirmation that the reporting entity has a workplace health and safety policy 1 Annual lost time due to injury or incidents at the workplace 1 Total employee training hours on workplace health and safety 1 SOC9: Employee Well-Being Parental leave versus total labour hours (by gender) ~ 1 Confirmation that the reporting entity has a health and well-being programme for employees ✓ Average working hours per employee per day 1 Flexible working hours: Percentage of employees who are entitled to flexible working hours ~ GOV12: Regulatory Compliance Material penalties imposed at Group level of the reporting entity (number and monetary value) √ ~ GOV13: Prevention of Corruption and Anti-Bribery Confirmation that the reporting entity has an Anti-Bribery and Corruption Policy √ 1 Confirmation that the reporting entity has a Whistle-blower Protection Policy 27 √ √
+ESG Disclosures Tier 1 Tier 2 Optional Total number of hours of training (by gender, executive, non- executive); Total number of labour hours (by gender, executive, non-executive) Hours of relevant training received by the reporting entity's key function holders during the reporting period (for each key function holder, excluding the MLRO ) √ ✓ SOC8: Health and Safety in the Workplace Confirmation that the reporting entity has a workplace health and safety policy ✓ Annual lost time due to injury or incidents at the workplace ~ Total employee training hours on workplace health and safety ✓ SOC9: Employee Well-Being Parental leave versus total labour hours (by gender) ~ ✓ Confirmation that the reporting entity has a health and well-being programme for employees ✓ Average working hours per employee per day 1 Flexible working hours: Percentage of employees who are entitled to flexible working hours ✓ GOV12: Regulatory Compliance Material penalties imposed at Group level of the reporting entity (number and monetary value) 1 1 GOV13: Prevention of Corruption and Anti-Bribery Confirmation that the reporting entity has an Anti-Bribery and Corruption Policy 1 1 Confirmation that the reporting entity has a Whistle-blower Protection Policy 1 ✓ Confirmation that the reporting entity has AML policies and procedures in line with the applicable Maltese laws and regulations, including PMLA , ✓ (B2C only) ✓ (B2C only)

-25 As per Schedule 1 of the MGA's Policy on the Eligibility and Ongoing Competency Criteria for Key Persons.
+&lt;sup>24 As per Schedule 1 of the MGA's Policy on the Eligibility and Ongoing Competency Criteria for Key Persons.

-26 MLRO training hours are to be reported under GOV13 below.
+&lt;sup>25 MLRO training hours are to be reported under GOV13 below.

-27 The Whistleblower Protection Directive (EU Directive 2019/1937) was transposed into Maltese law under the Protection of the Whistleblower Act (Chapter 527) on 18 December 2021.
+&lt;sup>26 The Whistleblower Protection Directive (EU Directive 2019/1937) was transposed into Maltese law under the Protection of the Whistleblower Act (Chapter 527) on 18 December 2021.
 All legal entities operating in the public sector and legal entities with 50 or more workers operating in the private sector are obliged to comply with the law requirements.